ninap41/Angular-Chrome-Extension-Datamuse/README.md

 ![](words1.png)

-Adding Soon: some kind of server integration (node/express) for FS.

 ## Getting it Into Chrome

 **ATTENTION.
 Any problems with latest build have been fixed.
 Latest dist added.
 Feel free to clone and load it up in chrome.
 Just added animations**